pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 	#	modified:   text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown
 	#

-There are a number of useful things we can do, including unstaging files (3: revert), adding untracked files (4: add untracked), and viewing diffs (6: diff).
+There are a number of useful things you can do, including unstaging files (3: revert), adding untracked files (4: add untracked), and viewing diffs (6: diff).
 Those are all pretty straightforward.
 However, there is one command that is pretty cool here, which is staging patches (5: patch).